 Curriculum modification and special programs are common

-Reasonable accommodations, including auxiliary and services, must be requested by student.
+Reasonable accommodations, including auxiliary and services, must be

--Academic adjustments that equalize opportunity for participation are required; substantial modifications to curriculum and lowering standards are not required
+required; substantial modifications to curriculum and lowering standards are

 Personal devices and services